Pharmacy Technician: Salary, Duties, and How to Become One

 4. Take courses in math, science, and health.

 Coursework in math, science, and health can help prepare you for the responsibilities you’ll have working in a pharmacy.
-If you’re still in school, then consider gaining a deeper understanding of human health and building basic math skills with courses such as biology, anatomy, or statistics.
+If you’re still in school, consider gaining a deeper understanding of human health and building basic math skills with courses such as biology, anatomy, or statistics.

-If you're not currently in school, then you might can consider taking classes either online or locally that will prepare you for your next career.
+If you're not currently in school, you might can consider taking classes either online or locally that will prepare you for your next career.
 Look for online classes or ones offered by a local community college in related topics, such as medical terminology or biology.
 You might also consider taking the University of Pittsburgh's Clinical Terminology for International and U.S. Students, course available through Coursera.

 5. Build your workplace skills.